 I remember thinking I was a beast after finishing undergrad and having a highly successful medical school application season.
 But the beginning of medical school was a rude awakening.
 I incorrectly thought that since I had figured out how to be an effective student in undergrad, I would find it equally easy to be an effective student in medical school.
 While medical school and college share several similarities, they require distinctly different approaches.
-If you haven’t already, be sure to check out my College vs. Medical School Comparison post.
+If you haven’t already, be sure to check out our College vs. Medical School Comparison post.

 1 | Question Your Current Methods

-Here are some personal examples that I experienced in college which affirmed this lesson:
+Here are some personal examples that I experienced in college, which affirmed this lesson:

 - I went to the gym at different times each day without a clear plan.
 This worked because I had much more free time in college.
-I had multiple free blocks of time during which I could leisurely go to the gym.
-However in medical school, this method resulted in me skipping workouts more often than actually going to the gym.
-I needed to schedule my gym time and make it routine, otherwise it wouldn’t consistently happen.
+I had multiple free blocks of time, during which I could leisurely go to the gym.
+However, in medical school, this method resulted in me skipping workouts more often than actually going to the gym.
+I needed to schedule my gym time and make it routine; otherwise, it wouldn’t consistently happen.

-2 | Prepare for the Marathon.
-Medical School is Not a Sprint
+2 | Prepare for the Marathon—Medical School is Not a Sprint

 When I say approach medical school as a marathon, I’m referring to two main areas: self-care and studying.